ADHD

 Impulsive Decisions: Spending, Conversations, and Risk-Taking

 Impulsive decisions are a roller coaster for adults with ADHD.
 They can lead to financial ruin, social isolation, and dangerous consequences.
-Overspending can leave them drowning in debt, interrupting others can jeopardize relationships, and risky behaviors can be a threat to their lives and others.
+Overspending can leave them drowning in debt, interrupting others can jeopardise relationships, and risky behaviours can be a threat to their lives and others.

 Workplace and Relationship Challenges